 With a population of around 2000, and with most business confined to the original main street strip, the town has retained its heritage charm.
 Pastoralists arrived in the area in the 1830s and the town was established in 1880.
 The railway stopped running years ago, but the cute station building is now the Guyra Antique Machinery Railway Museum.
 Speaking of museums, the old Shire Council Chambers is home to the Historical Museum.

-Meander along the main street where you’ll find cafes and shops, including one widely known in knitting circles for its fabulous woollen hand knits and yarn.
+Meander along the main street where you’ll find cafes and shops, with local produce.
 Guyra also boasts one of the best children’s playgrounds in regional NSW.
 Couple this with a vibrant town centre and it makes for an excellent family outing or stopover point on longer trips.
 Visit the local hideout of bushranger Captain Thunderbolt (Frederick Wordsworth Ward, 1835–1870), aptly known as Thunderbolts Cave, not far from the village of Black Mountain.

 Farms around Guyra have long been known for their potato crops and for producing some of Australia’s finest beef, lamb and wool.
 Guyra is also famous for tasty, vine-ripened glasshouse tomatoes.
 The Lamb and Potato Festival held in January each year celebrates the excellence of some of this local produce.